JensKnipper/personal-blog/_posts/2021-04-15-basic-authentication-with-traefik.md

 We set it up to hook to the just specified entrypoint and tell it to listen to the domain `whoami.localhost`.
 This way we can easily access it locally.

-To secure this service you have to add a middleware of type `auth`.
+To secure this service you have to add a middleware called `auth`.
 With another label we can add basic authentication and specify user credentials.
 Username and password are separated by a simple colon.
 You can add multiple users by separating them via semicolon.

 For password creation have a look at the next chapter.